Hassanalihazaraa/workshop/README.md

 - mvn: this the folder from mvn builder. we are not going to touch this folder.

 - src: this the folder where we are going to write all our code. if you open src/main/java/com.coronavirus.tracker, you will see a class CoronavirusTrackerApplication.
-The class is the entry point into the application so we are not going to write any code here.
+The class is the entry point into the application.
 ![](spring.png)

 - src/main/resources: this is the folder where our front-end logic and resources lies.